bilal2vec/L2/README.md

 -   inplace operations on tensors **done**
     -   append inplace ops with "\_" to distinguish them
 -   create initializers
+-   check sigmoid implementation to make sure it's sigmoiding each el seperately **it is**

 ## Tensor